NAlocal512/noagendastream-mirror/README.md

 ### Alpine

-There is an alpine image as well.
+There is an experimental alpine image as well.

 ```
 docker pull nalocal512/noagendastream-mirror:alpine